 Expertise and Public Engagement

-I head a 2-year US Defense Department Minerva-funded project on ‘Strategy and the Network Society.
-Beyond the department I am also a Senior Fellow of the Foreign Policy Research Institute.
+He headed a 2-year US Defense Department Minerva-funded project on ‘Strategy and the Network Society.
+Beyond the department he is also a Senior Fellow of the Foreign Policy Research Institute.

-I have advised or worked with the UK MOD and GCHQ on strategic issues, counterinsurgency and stabilization doctrine, cyberspace and cyber strategy and advised British commanders in Afghanistan.
-Ilecture abroad (United States, Israel and Italy) as well as at the UK at the Defence Academy to the Advanced and Intermediate Command and Staff
+He has advised or worked with the UK MOD and GCHQ on strategic issues, counterinsurgency and stabilisation doctrine, cyberspace and cyber strategy and advised British commanders in Afghanistan.
+He lectures abroad (United States, Israel and Italy) as well as at the UK at the Defence Academy to the Advanced and Intermediate Command and Staff.